1946 Brooklyn Dodgers season

 The 1946 Brooklyn Dodgers finished the season tied for first place with the St. Louis Cardinals.
-The two teams played in the first ever playoff series to decide the pennant, and the Cardinals took two straight to win the title.
+The two teams played in the first ever regular season tie-breaker to decide the pennant, and the Cardinals took two straight to win the title.

 With their star players back from the war, Brooklyn had jumped back into serious contention.
 They would be respectable until their move to Los Angeles 10 years later.

 This season was the team's – and Major League Baseball's – last non-integrated one.

 Offseason

 On October 23, 1945, the Dodgers signed Jackie Robinson as a free agent.
 Robinson was the first black player to be officially a part of a major league organization in over 60 years, since the barring of Fleet and Welday Walker in 1884.
 For the 1946 season, Robinson was assigned to the Montreal Royals, the Dodgers' top farm team.

 Later in the offseason, the Dodgers signed two more players from the Negro leagues, Roy Campanella and Don Newcombe, who were assigned to the Nashua Dodgers.